Joshua-K1234/sql-data-warehouse-project/README.md

 # Data Warehouse Project

 ## 📌 Project Overview
-- Business Problem: A company has csv files that need to be used for analysis:
+- Business Problem: A company needs to consolidate sales data from multiple files.
+It would like a modern data warehouse to store the data, the data needs to be cleaned and transformed so it is ready for analysis.
-- How I plan on Solving the Problem:
+- How I plan on Solving the Problem: To solve the problem I will build a datawarehouse in SQL server.
+It will:
-This project implements a **data warehouse** to store business data efficiently for 6 csv files using SQL Server.
-It includes an **ETL (Extract, Transform, Load) pipeline** to ingest and process data from six CSV files and provides views that are suitable for analysis and informed decision-making.
+  - Import sales data from the sources
+  - Cleanse data and solve data issues prior analysis.

 ## 🏗️ Architecture
 <img src="https://github.com/Joshua-K1234/sql-data-warehouse-project/blob/main/images/Diagram.png" alt="Components diagram" width="(600/9)16" height="600"/>